chaidamu519/Udacity_SDC_Term1_Project5/README.md

 ![alt text][image3]

 ### Video pipeline
 The video pipeline is similar to the image pipeline.
-The treshold on single image is used to remove false positives that have shown few overlapping detections.
+The treshold on single image is used to remove false positives that have shown fewer overlapping detections.
 In addition, a class is defined to record the previous `heat_map`, which is used to remove false positives that occur in one frame but not in the following.
 The `threshold` is lineraly proportional to the lenth of recent `heat_map`.
 Here's a [link to my video result](https://github.com/chaidamu519/Udacity_SDC_Term1_Project5/blob/master/project_video_out.mp4